nolageek/Discogs-Collection-Page/README.md

 * Displays gallery view of album covers, with release and artist names and some additional information.
 * ~~Stores JSON data locally to cut down on API calls (updated via cron job).~~ This is no longer default behavior.
 Now pulls data down using API when needed.
 * Auto paginates (50 per page by default,)
-* **Optionnally and stongly recommended**: Stores cover images locally to cut down on API calls and hotlinking (updated via cron job).
+* **Optionally and stongly recommended:** Stores cover images locally to cut down on API calls and hotlinking (updated via cron job or automagically).
 * I do not currently intend to display your items for sale.

 ## To Do: